opinionstage/opinionstage-wordpress-plugin/readme.txt

 Donate link: https://www.opinionstage.com
 Tags: poll, quiz, survey, form
 Requires at least: 2.8
-Tested up to: 5.2.1
+Tested up to: 5.2.2
 Stable tag: 19.6.22
 Requires PHP: 5.2

-Add a beautiful & top performing Poll, Survey, Quiz or Form to your site.
-Create from scratch or use templates.
-Set it up in Seconds.
+Add Polls, Surveys or Quizzes to your Wordpress site.
+Create from scratch or based on templates.
+Get started in seconds.

 == Description ==

-Looking for a Professional Poll, Survey, Form & Quiz Wordpress Plugin?

-Check out the following examples:

-<a href="https://www.opinionstage.com/poll?o=wp35e8" target="_blank">Poll Maker</a>  | <a href="https://www.opinionstage.com/templates?utf8=✓&types%5B%5D=poll&o=wp35e8" target="_blank">Poll Examples</a>
-<a href="https://www.opinionstage.com/quiz?o=wp35e8" target="_blank">Quiz Maker</a>  | <a href="https://www.opinionstage.com/templates?utf8=%E2%9C%93&types%5B%5D=personality_quiz&o=wp35e8" target="_blank">Quiz Examples</a>
-<a href="https://www.opinionstage.com/survey?o=wp35e8" target="_blank">Survey Maker</a> | <a href="https://www.opinionstage.com/templates?utf8=%E2%9C%93&types%5B%5D=survey&o=wp35e8" target="_blank">Survey Examples</a>
-<a href="https://www.opinionstage.com/form?o=wp35e8" target="_blank">Form Maker</a>  | <a href="https://www.opinionstage.com/templates?utf8=%E2%9C%93&types%5B%5D=form&o=wp35e8" target="_blank">Form Examples</a>
+Opinion Stage is a poll, survey, form and quiz maker plugin for WordPress.
+It's the easiest way to create anything from opinion polls, feedback surveys, buzzfeed-syle quizzes to contact forms.
+You can create the items from scratch or using hundreds of optimized templates.

+<a href="https://www.opinionstage.com/templates?o=wp35e8" target="_blank">Check out our Quiz, Poll, Survey and Form Examples</a>

-=  Why use Opinion Stage? =
+==  Why use Opinion Stage? ==

  * Boost engagement & traffic - add a poll, survey or quiz to your posts/pages to increases participation, time-on-site & page views.
-Increase social sharing and viral distribution
+Increase social sharing and viral distribution.
  * Gather more qualified leads - integrate a lead form inside the poll, quiz or survey.
-This will not only produce more leads, but will also produce qualified leads, as the leads will be associated with the answers of the users.
+This will not only produce more leads than static forms, but will also produce qualified leads, as the leads will be associated with the answers of the users.
- * Generate revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the interactive content.
+ * Generate revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the polls and quizzes.
  * Extract insights - get more insights using interactive polls & surveys designed to maximize participation.
-Extract actionable insights with a intuitive analytics dashboard.
+Extract actionable insights with an intuitive analytics dashboard.

-= Main Poll, Survey, Form & Quiz WordPress Plugin Features: =
+== Main Poll, Survey, Form & Quiz WordPress Plugin Features: ==

- * Easy and fast to create either from scratch or using one of the hundreds of templates
+ * Easy and fast to create polls, surveys and quizzes either from scratch or using one of the hundreds of free templates.
- * Integrate images & videos into the polls, quizzes, surveys and forms
+ * Integrate images & videos into the polls, quizzes and surveys.
  * Customize the look & feel by selecting the color theme, fonts and size.
-CSS override feature to fully match design to your site and brand.
+Use the CSS override feature to fully match design to your site and brand.
- * White label the widgets and add your own logo
+ * White label the widgets and add your own logo.
- * Display resluts in real-time
+ * Display poll & survey results in real-time.
- * Advanced analyics dashboard with both results and performance tables and graphs
+ * Advanced analtyics dashboard for quizzes and surveys with both results and performance tables and graphs.
- * Export all the details to a csv/xls file
+ * Export all the details to a csv/xls file.
- * Integrates with social networks (e.g. facebook, twitter, etc) to promote sharing and viral distrubution of polls & quizzes
+ * Integrates with social networks (e.g. facebook, twitter, etc) to promote sharing and viral distribution of polls & quizzes.
- * Notify with email on form & survey submissions
+ * Notify with email on quiz & survey submissions.
- * Add call to actions at the end of quizzes & surveys
+ * Add call to actions at the end of quizzes & surveys.
- * Branch logic that lets you determine which question is asked next based on the answer to the last question
+ * Use Survey and quiz branch logic that lets you determine which question is asked next based on the answer to the previous question.
- * Integrate with your marketing automation using native integrations (e.g. mailchip, hubspot, etc), zapier.com or webhooks
+ * Integrate with your marketing automation using native integrations (e.g. mailchip, hubspot, etc), zapier.com or webhooks.
- * Embed in a single post/page or display in a sidebar or section placement
+ * Embed in a single post/page or display in a sidebar or section placement.
- * Popup the poll, survey, quiz or form automatically when user enters/exits the page
+ * Popup the poll, survey or quiz automatically when users enters/exits the page.
- * Responsive design that optimizes display of widgets in desktops, tablets and mobile devices
+ * Responsive design that optimizes display of polls, quizzes and surveys in desktops, tablets and mobile devices.

+ == Templates & Examples ==

+Opinion Stage offers hundreds of templates that let you get up and going in seconds with optimized poll, quiz, survey and form items.

+ == Integrations ==

+Opinion Stage offers hundreds of integrations with all the top email and marketing services.
+Opinion Stage native integrations (e.g. hubspot, mailchimp, etc), zapier integration, webhook integration and an API.

- = Language support =
+ == Language support ==

 Opinion Stage supports over 42 languages, missing a language?
 Let us know!

- = About Opinion Stage: =
+ == About Opinion Stage: ==

 Opinion Stage is a powerful & easy-to-use interactive content (e.g. poll, quiz, survey, forms, etc) creation service.
 Opinion Stages' highly engaging content formats are used to boost engagement, gather leads, generate revenue and to extract actionable insights.
-Opinion Stage works with 100,000+ publishers, brands & agenencies, including world-leading publishers, brands & agencies.
+Opinion Stage works with 100,000+ creators, including world-leading publishers, brands & agencies.
 For more details, visit <a href="https://www.opinionstage.com?o=wp35e8" target="_blank">the Opinion Stage site.</a>

 == Installation ==